google/mdbook-i18n-helpers/i18n-helpers/README.md

 ## Changelog

-Please see [CHANGELOG](../CHANGELOG.md) for details on the changes in each release.
+Please see the [CHANGELOG](CHANGELOG.md) for details on the major changes in each release.

 ## Contact